sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/cord/trunk/readme.md

 [tsfep-image id="1"]

-4. Copy that ID and paste it in Cord's corresponding field.
+4. Copy that ID and paste it in Cord's corresponding field on the Extension Settings page.
 Don't forget to hit save.

 [tsfep-image id="2"]